-U.S. Projected to Become a Net Energy Exporter in 15 Years
+05 May U.S. Projected to Become a Net Energy Exporter, Thanks to Shale Boom

 As the ongoing shale boom continues to bolster production in the oil and gas industry, experts are predicting that the U.S. will become a net energy exporter within 15 years — the first time the country has managed to do so in its history.